The Fram Centre

 Foto: Knut Jenssen/Framsenteret.

 The Fram Centre is the short name for FRAM - High North Research Centre for Climate and the Environment.
-The Fram Centre is based in Tromsø, and consists of about 500 scientists from 20 institutions involved in interdisciplinary research in the fields of natural science, technology and social sciences.
+The Fram Centre is based in Tromsø, and consists scientists from 20 institutions involved in interdisciplinary research and outreach in the fields of natural science, technology and social sciences.

 Fram Centre members: